 Looking to book a dental consultation for your child? or Learn tips for preparing your child for their first dental visit.
 Don’t hesitate to contact us here at Oakman Family Dentistry.
-We provide pediatric density near you.
+We provide pediatric dentistry near you.
 Our staff is excited to work with you and your family very soon!

 Similar to general dentists, pediatric dentists provide a large variety of treatments to promote, preserve, and improve the oral health of babies, kids, and teenagers.
 This includes ordinary teeth cleanings, fluoride treatment, dental sealants, and fillings.
 They can also address thumb-sucking and educate and empower families to prioritize their smiles through good brushing and eating habits.

 A general rule of thumb is that you should schedule your little one’s very first dental visit when their first tooth appears or by the time they turn 1 year old.
 If you’re unsure or have any questions, feel free to contact the staff here at our neighborhood clinic; they’ll be happy to assist you!

 A pediatric dentist is a specialist who works with patients between the ages of 0 to 18 years.
-They are qualified at providing the same treatment as general dentists, but during their training, they’ve gained knowledge and skills directly related to younger patients.
+They are qualified to provide the same treatment as general dentists, but during their training, they’ve gained knowledge and skills directly related to younger patients.
 They understand how to deal with different behaviors and how a child’s anatomy and health change as they grow.